adamdehaven/fetchurls/README.md

 * To change the default file output location, edit line #7. **Default**: `~/Desktop`

-* Ensure that you enter the correct protocol and subdomain for the URL or the outputted file may be empty or incomplete.
-For example, entering the incorrect, HTTP, protocol for [https://adamdehaven.com](https://adamdehaven.com) generates an empty file.
-Entering the proper protocol, HTTPS, allows the script to successfully run.
+* Ensure that you enter the correct protocol and subdomain for the URL or the outputted file may be empty or incomplete, however the script will attempt to follow the first HTTP redirect, if found.
+For example, entering the incorrect HTTP, protocol for [https://adamdehaven.com](https://adamdehaven.com) will automatically fetch the URLs for the HTTPS version.

+* The script will successfully run as long as the target URL returns status `HTTP 200 OK`

 * The script, by default, filters out the following file extensions:
     * `.css`